ShahramMebashar/simpo-gulp-starter/README.md

 ## Live server reload

 Browser-Sync is used for live server reloading.
 You can edit sass, pug, js with live reload.

+## How to use

+Clone repository and then in cloned folder, In terminal type `npm install` to install all packages locally and then install `gulp-cli` globally:

+`npm install -g gulp-cli`

+Then:

+`npm start` for run live server

+`npm build` for building assets and images.